|Nutritional Guidelines (per serving)|

-Rinse the veal roast with cold water and pat dry with paper towels.
+Pat the veal roast dry with paper towels.

 Heat the butter in a large skillet over medium-high heat.
 Cook the veal roast until it is lightly browned, turning to sear all sides.
 Spoon the melted butter over the roast as it cooks.
 Remove the meat from skillet and reduce the heat to medium.

 Add the chopped onion to the skillet and cook, stirring, for about 6 to 8 minutes, or until the onion has browned lightly.

 Add the flour to the skillet and stir until well blended.
 Cook, stirring, for 1 minute.
 Add the wine; blend well.